w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

 * apply appropriate color contrast for complex images
-* evaluate the use of complex images and select other ways to present the information, for example using tables, simpler images, and plain text
+* evaluate the use of complex images
+* select other ways to present the information contained in complex images, for example using tables, simpler images, and plain text
 * determine if and how complex images are operated using input devices, including mouse, keyboard, touch, and voice
 * define the placement and spacing for alternatives to complex images
 * define clear and consistent identification methods for complex image descriptions, including appropriate headings and expandable and collapsible components